morrisonwc/Poly-Vigil/README.md

 # Poly-Vigil
-This is a web application designed as a business management system.
+This is a web application designed to help with watching over 3D printers.